 netsh wlan refresh hostednetwork YourNewNetworkPassword

-Then select the Sharing tab, check Allow other network users to connect through this computer’s Internet connection, and then choose the Wireless Hosted Network Connection from the drop-down listbox, and click OK.
+Then select the Sharing tab, click Allow other network users to connect through this computer’s Internet connection, then choose the Wireless Hosted Network Connection from the drop-down listbox and click OK.

 Eric Geier is a freelance tech writer — keep up with his writings on Facebook.
 He’s also the founder of NoWiresSecurity, a cloud-based Wi-Fi security service, and On Spot Techs, an on-site computer services company.